 Duck Hunting?
 Keep Abreast of Seasons and New Regulations

-Depending on what variety of duck or migratory bird you want in your sights, the season for several varieties of fowl extends until the latter part of January and on into February for some geese, swans, dove, woodcock and the common snipe.
-For avid hunters, that translates into additional opportunity to plan a trip to the areas of the state that comprise flyover zones for specific migratory fowl, including the timberland, farms and ranching tracts throughout North Central North Carolina.
+Depending on what variety of duck or migratory bird you want in your sights, the season for several varieties of fowl extends until the latter part of January and on into February for some geese, swans, dove, woodcock, and the common snipe.
+For avid hunters, that translates into an additional opportunity to plan a trip to the areas of the state that comprise flyover zones for specific migratory fowl, including the timberland, farms, and ranching tracts throughout North Central North Carolina.

 Seasons and Stamps

-Federal law requires that every hunter aged 16 or over must have carry a federal duck stamp.
+Federal law requires that every hunter aged 16 or over must carry a federal duck stamp.
 Younger hunters may voluntarily purchase the stamp, and are encouraged to do so for conservation purposes.
 The state stamp, while no longer required, is still available for collectors.
-Detailed information about the stamps, licensing requirements, seasons and other regulations is available from the state of North Carolina.
+Detailed information about the stamps, licensing requirements, seasons, and other regulations is available from the state

 Our state’s Wildlife Resources Commission, in conjunction with federal regulators, sets the seasons and has jurisdiction over required licenses and limits, including the specific areas and hours of legal hunts.
 For detailed information regarding the regulations and requirements, visit the online site, and search out detailed information for the type of game bird hunting you have in mind.

 The state has also set aside two days — February 2 and 9 — as Youth Waterfowl Days, allowing young people under the age of 18 to hunt legally.
 In general, the youth must be accompanied by an adult aged at least 18.
 Typically 16 or 17-year-olds must have a federal duck stamp and a valid state license; specific requirements are detailed here, and accompanying adults also must follow certain guidelines.

 Scouting Hunting Grounds